bittencourt-lucas/mailchimp-integration-app/README.md

-# Trio Challenge - MailChimp (FastAPI)
+# MailChimp Integration (FastAPI)

-This repository has a FastAPI implementation of the MailChimp Technical Challenge from Trio.
+This repository has a FastAPI implementation of a MailChimp Integration.

 This project was developed by Lucas Bittencourt.